-To enable our School to provide full fund our incoming students, the MA Program now offers three sources of financial support:
+To enable our School to fully fund our graduate students, the MA Program now offers four sources of financial support:

 2.)
 All applicants will be considered for external GTA and GRA positions in academic and professional units beyond the School of Writing, Literature, and Film.
-Over the last five years, for example, MA students received GTA or GRA appointments in the College of Engineering, the Division of Outreach and Engagement, the Writing Center, the Academic Success Center, the Graduate School, and the Writing Intensive Curriculum Program.
-These positions provide full tuition waivers and a stipend of between $12,300 and $16,000 per year to cover living expenses.
+Over the last ten years, for example, MA students received GTA or GRA appointments in the College of Engineering, the Division of Outreach and Engagement, the Writing Center, the Academic Success Center, the Graduate School, and the Writing Intensive Curriculum Program.
+These positions provide full tuition waivers and a stipend of approximately $16,000 per year to cover living expenses.

 3.)
-All applicants are automatically considered for Oregon State Provost Fellowships, which also cover all of resident or non-resident tuition and provide a $24,000 stipend for living expenses during the first year.
+All applicants are automatically considered for Oregon State Provost's Distinguished Fellowships, which also cover all of resident or non-resident tuition and provide a $32,000 stipend for living expenses during the first year.
 All Provost Fellows receive a standard GTA contract in their second year.
 We also nominate strong applicants for university-wide Graduate Scholarships to supplement the GTA contract, and we have a strong record of success in securing these awards.

 In addition to tuition remission, all graduate students have the option to receive 89% coverage of health insurance costs for themselves and their dependents.
-Travel funds are also available to students who are presenting at an academic conference in their second year.
+Travel funds are also available to students who are presenting at an academic conference during their second year.
 Summer teaching or related work may be available for interested MA students.
-In Summer 2017, 2018 and 2019, and again in Winter 2022, for example, we were able to support summer and winter teaching appointments for some MA students through a partnership between Beijing Normal University and OSU.

 As members of a Carnegie-Recognized (R1) Institution, members of the MA faculty produce cutting-edge scholarship in their respective subfields, publishing at venues such as Cambridge UP, University of Michigan Press, Stanford UP, Cornell UP, Ohio State UP, University of Delaware Press, University of Virginia Press, Duke UP, University of Edinburgh Press, NYU Press, Routledge, Palgrave, BucknellUP and WW Norton.